isirikuls-f/appium-cucumber/README.md

 mvn verify
 ```

-You can use the [uiautomatorviewer](https://developer.android.com/training/testing/ui-testing/uiautomator-testing) to inspect elements on Android devices. or you can use [Appium Desktop](https://github.com/appium/appium-desktop)
+You can use the [uiautomatorviewer](https://developer.android.com/training/testing/ui-testing/uiautomator-testing) to inspect elements on Android devices, or you can use [Appium Desktop](https://github.com/appium/appium-desktop)

 ## Deployment